airswap/airswap-protocols/protocols/index/README.md

-# Market
+# Index

 **:warning: This package is under active development.
 Do not use in production.**

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
-This package contains source code and tests for a `Market` that represents a list of intents to trade.
+This package contains source code and tests for a `Index` that represents a list of intents to trade.

 [![Discord](https://img.shields.io/discord/590643190281928738.svg)](https://discord.gg/ecQbV7H)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)